Partners and Resources

 The Gainesville Area Innovation Network (GAIN) mission is to encourage technology enterprises to start up and develop in the Gainesville area by providing them with support through networking and educational opportunities.
 GAIN includes a vibrant social networking site for Gainesville’s innovation community.

-Gainesville is home to more technology business incubators per capita than any other U.S. city including the UF Innovation Hub, the Sid Martin Biotechnology Development Incubator (BDI), the Gainesville Technology Entrepreneurship Center (GTEC), the Downtown Technology Center (DTC), and the Santa Fe College Center for Innovation and Economic Development (CIED).
+Gainesville is home to more technology business incubators per capita than any other U.S. city including the UF Innovation Hub, the Sid Martin Biotechnology Development Incubator (BDI), the Gainesville Technology Entrepreneurship Center (GTEC), the Synogen, and the Santa Fe College Center for Innovation and Economic Development (CIED).

 The Cade Museum of Innovation and Invention is named for James Robert Cade, the physician, musician, researcher and inventor best known for leading the University of Florida team that created Gatorade.
 The mission of the Cade Museum is to promote a culture of creativity and innovation.
 The museum’s programs include workshops for inventors of all ages to highlight the inventive process from idea conceptualization to commercialization, from the laboratory to the marketplace.